likit/RNASeq-methods-comparison/README.md

 RNASeq-methods-comparison
 =========================

-This project aims at comparing the results from different RNASeq methods in network analysis.
+This project aims at comparing the results of biological network analysis from transcripts from following methods:
+* Tophat/Cufflinks (with and without integration of Ensembl gene models)
+* De novo assembly
+* De novo assembly + Local assembly (reference guided)
+* Ensembl predicted gene models

 Required software
 -----------------